RandyBaeza/Caso-1-Diseno-de-software/README.md

 ### Layer 7: Middleware

-Responsibilities: This layer will support the different middlewares.
+Responsibilities: This layer will support the different middlewares for intermediate data (not the service APIs, those belonging to other layers such as Services Layer).

 Contents:
- - Permission middleware: TODO
+ - Permission middleware: The permission middleware will be called from the permission validator and will prepare the data to call the authentication service and return the response.
- - Error handling middleware: TODO
+ - Error handling middleware: This middleware will be called from the error listener and prepare the data to be sent by a call to the exception handling layer.
- - Log middleware: TODO
+ - Log middleware: The log middleware will be called from the log triggerer and prepare the data to be sent by a call to the logging layer.

 Communication: All middlewares will listen and send data through hooks.